 Facebook has become a highly effective networking tool in both our professional and personal lives.
 As I’m sure I don’t need to tell you, a business page on Facebook can bring a lot of attention to your company.
+This is why it is important to keep your Facebook clean.
 Unfortunately, if someone were to use the wrong kind of language on your page, this attention likely wouldn’t be the kind you want your business to get.

 For this week’s tip, we’ll go over how you can get rid of this kind of content to protect your business’ reputation.
 As we proceed, it should be noted that these steps will require you to have administrative control over a Page on Facebook.
 As such, you will have a few options to exercise.